trilio-demo/tvk-ui-permissions/README.md

   * Monitoring of overall health & performance metrics

-To access the UI and these feature you will need to create a ClusterRole and a ClusterRoleBinding.

 <img src="./pics/ui.png" width="450">

+## What this blog is about
+In this blog we would like to show you how to enable permissions on your cluster that will allow RBAC for the TrilioVault for Kubernetes UI.
+When you install TrilioVault, a service account is created with permissions to access TVK and the UI.
+For setting up permission for the 'system:authenticated:oauth' group, follow the below process.

 ## Cluster Permissions
+To access the UI and these feature you will need to create a ClusterRole and a ClusterRoleBinding.

 The TrilioVault for Kubernetes UI leverages existing cluster permissions to access the UI.
 At a minimum users logging into the UI need to have read permissions for the TrilioVault group resource.
 The following ClusterRole shows the minimum level